-On December 22, 2020, AMES acquired Quatro Design Pty Ltd ("Quatro"), a leading Australian manufacturer and supplier of glass fiber reinforced concrete landscaping products for residential, commercial, and public sector projects for a purchase price of AUD \$3,500 (approximately \$2,700) in cash, subject to customary final working capital adjustments.
+On December 22, 2020, AMES acquired Quatro Design Pty Ltd ("Quatro"), a leading Australian manufacturer and supplier of glass fiber reinforced concrete landscaping products for residential, commercial, and public sector projects for a purchase price of AUD \$3,500 (approximately \$2,700) in cash.
 The purchase price is subject to additional contingent consideration of approximately AUD \$1,000 (approximately \$760) based on Quatro exceeding certain EBITDA performance targets in the first year.
-The preliminary acquired intangibles and goodwill allocated to this acquisition was AUD \$1,600 (approximately \$1,479) and AUD \$2,381 (approximately \$1,799), respectively, which was assigned to the CPP segment, and is not deductible for income tax purposes.
+The preliminary goodwill and acquired intangibles allocated to this acquisition was AUD \$1,038 (approximately \$784) and AUD \$2,755 (approximately \$2,082), respectively, which was assigned to the CPP segment, and is not deductible for income tax purposes.

 On November 29, 2019, AMES acquired 100% of the outstanding stock of Vatre Group Limited ("Apta"), a leading United Kingdom supplier of innovative garden pottery and associated products sold to leading UK and Ireland garden centers for approximately \$10,500 (GBP 8,750), inclusive of a post-closing working capital adjustment, net of cash acquired.
 This acquisition broadens AMES' product offerings in the UK market and increases its in-country operational footprint.
 The excess of the purchase price over the fair value of the net tangible and intangible assets was recorded as goodwill and is deductible for tax purposes.
-The purchase price was primarily allocated to goodwill of GBP 3,449, acquired intangible assets of GBP 3,454, inventory of GBP 2,914, accounts receivable and other assets of GBP 2,492 and accounts payable and other accrued liabilities of GBP 3,765, which was assigned to the CPP segment.
+The purchase price allocation was finalized and allocated to goodwill of GBP 3,449, acquired intangible assets of GBP 3,454, inventory of GBP 2,914, accounts receivable and other assets of GBP 2,492 and accounts payable and other accrued liabilities of GBP 3,765, which was assigned to the CPP segment.